Batur123/MyNodeExamples/README.md

-Some of functions i found on the internet for some solutions.
+some node functions i wrote or found on the internet.